-Baker’s Island and the lighthouse as it exists today.
-There is only one lighthouse today, but up until the late 1920s there were two:
+Baker’s Island in Salem Sound, and its lighthouse.
+There is only one light house today, but up until the late 1920s there were actually two…

 It turns out that the second lighthouse was taken down in the late 192os as it was viewed as an unnecessary expense.
 A broader view of Salem Sound, with Misery Island and Baker’s Island as shown on the 1869 nautical chart: